 What all this means is that every candidate needs a “core group” of wisely-chosen schools – a mixture of schools that are in-state and out-of-state for which you are competitive and have a fair shot of acceptance.
 Of course you should also throw in a few reaches if you have some dream schools that you could reasonably get into, with a super-strong application.

-Need help evaluating your profile and choosing the best med schools for you?
-We can help!
+Work one-on-one with an expert admissions consultant to help you evaluate your profile, choose the best med schools for you, and apply with confidence.
+We’re here to help you get accepted!
 Speak to one of our expert med school consultants now!